pryv/service-core/README.md

 - `scripts/components-npm.js` can be used to automatically run npm commands on every component.
 For example, `node scripts/components-npm outdated` outputs each component's outdated dependencies.

+#### Versioning

+We set all components' version to that of the root package for clarity.
+`npm run update-components-version` does that automatically.

 ### Tests

 _Prerequisite:_ MongoDB must be running on the default port; you can use `npm run database`.